phamhduc/Embedded_Project-Plant-tracking-system/README.md

-This project is Plant Tracking By Pic877
+Project name: Plant Tracking By Pic877
 This project is only stimulated in proteus